sqlxpert/z-container-api-kafka-aws-terraform/README.md

 non-AWS-savvy employer, I'm going to add to this project as time permits.
 I decided not to write the Lambda consumer initially, since I've [demonstrated the Lambda consumer pattern in real-world software](#lambda-consumer-alternative).
-Instead, I'd like to debug the MSK Serverless IAM authentication code provided by AWS, or abandon Kafka in favor of Kinesis.
+I've gotten the MSK Serverless IAM authentication code provided by AWS to work, and would like to debug the Kafka message send timeout error, or abandon Kafka in favor of Kinesis.

 Jump to:
 [Commentary](#commentary)